The simple application you have created so far can now be launched. The application contains "Temperature"

-Select the PP - Binding to PROMOTIC object property
+Select the "PP - Data binding to Pma object property

-data binding.
+" data binding.
 In the "Object

 : The path to the "Temperature" object can be defined as absolute or relative.
 In our case it is better to use the relative path.
 Based on the relative path definition it would be possible to, for example, copy the Boiler1 folder and the data binding would still be connected with the correct data.
 If the absolute path was used then the connection would still point to the Temperature variable in "Boiler1".

-graphic item configurator and the Value
+object and the Value

 of the "Temperature" variable.
 In the data binding button, you can now see "PP"

 , that indicates that the configurator is connected by an active binding to the property of Pma

-into the "Title
+in the "Title

 The data binding that will modify the height of the bar can be created the similar way as the binding to text field.

 object that you want to copy

 : Editing on value location.

-type item.
+type object.
 Name it "Power".

-Create the data binding the same way as in previous items and connect this graphic item (in the PmiSlider PmiSlider > Slider > Value
+Create the data binding the same way as in previous Pmg objects and connect this object (in the "PmgSlider > Slider > Value

 " configurator) to the "Power" variable.

-Open panel after application launch
+Open panel after starting the application

-object from the object tree, and in its Frames
+objects, and in its Frames

-configuration page doubleclick the "main"
+configuration page click the "main"

 frame.
-In the Viewer of component
+In the "Viewer of component

 " configurator, specify the path to the "Panel"